Note that the latest version of this theory is here: mirrormattermoon.blogspot.com

 However, there is a lot of indirect evidence here that was left out of the current version.

 In 2 Sentences: From Jacob and "Esau" to science and faith, all of Lost appears to be an homage to duality, including the island itself.
+The island is special because it exists on the dark side of the universe, with the dark matter there complimenting our "light" matter. |

 BELOW IS AN ELABORATION WITH UNNECESSARY DETAILS.
 This is a "living" document.
 I welcome your feedback. — Mike